Amazon's 4th of July sale is spectacular! Shop the 50+ best deals

 Best auto deals

-It's important to keep your eyes on the road (of course), but that can be hard to do if you're following your phone's GPS.
-Luckily, this car phone mount is the perfect solution!
-It will easily hold your cell in view for quick reference without your having to look down, and it can secure with phones of all sizes, thanks to adjustable feet and strong, wide clips.
-Mounting is also a snap — it uses a powerful three-layer viscous gel and a one-step locking mechanism to provide strong suction on a smooth surface without leavin residue.
+It's important to keep your eyes on the road (of course), but that can be difficult when following your phone's GPS.
+This car phone mount is the perfect solution.
+It easily holds your cell in view for quick reference so you don't have to look down, and it can secure phones of all sizes, thanks to adjustable feet and strong, wide clips.
+Mounting is also a snap — it uses a powerful three-layer viscous gel and a one-step locking mechanism to provide strong suction on a smooth surface without leaving residue.

 "After struggling without a phone mount for years, we finally sprung for one.
 After seeing many kinds that took up space in your cup holder or mounted on vents, we didn't want that.
 Our dashboard is curved, so a flat mount would not work either.
 Alas, we found this one and it's perfect," raved one five-star fan.
 "Easy to mount, easy to slide the the phone into.
 With over 2,000 miles using it, we give it five stars!!"